rajshahuk/clj-mu/README.md

 #### Hosting static content

-mu-server has a really good way to handle static content, see the documentation here for more info: https://muserver.io/resources
+muserver has a really good way to handle static content, see the documentation here for more info: https://muserver.io/resources

 clj-mu provides a wrapper around this and defined in the `STATIC` function.
 The function takes two arguments, one for